Rajpratik71/linux-manPages/fwupdate.md

               Show the information of firmware update status

        -e, --enable
               Enable firmware update support on supported systems (will require a reboot)

        -q, --quiet
               Work quietly

        -q, --force
               Forces flash even if GUID isn't in ESRT (EFI System Resource Table)

        -p, --esp-path=<esp-path>
               Directory where the ESP (EFI System Partition) is currently mounted.
 By default the fwupdate assume the ESP is mounted in /boot/efi/.

        -F, --dont-use-existing-media-path
               By  default  when you apply a firmware update, fwupdate check the current EFI firmware <guid> and recorded file path (use --info to get those informations).
-If the current EFI firmware <guid>
+If the current EFI firmware
-              is the same as the update, fwupdate will try to  use  the  same recorded  file path.
-This can be a problem if, for exemple, you want to change the ESP subdirectory[1] used by fwupdate.
+              <guid> is the same as the update, fwupdate will try to use the same recorded file path.
+This can be a problem if, for exemple, you want to change the ESP subdirectory[1] used by  fwup‐
+              date.

               This option make fwupdate behave as if there weren't any recorded file path.

        -v, --verbose
               Be more verbose on errors